Lung Cancer Screening (formerly Targeted Lung Health Checks)

 • Appetite loss

-If you have been invited for a check and need to contact the team, please use the below contact details.
+If you have been invited for a check and need to contact the team, please use the contact details in your invite or go to the East of England Lung Cancer Screening webpages for the most up to date contact details for your area: https://eoelungcancerscreening.nhs.uk/.

 Support to stop smoking